Does homeowners insurance cover hurricane damage?

 Where can I find my hurricane insurance deductible?

-Your hurricane insurance deductible can be easily located on your policy’s declaration page, which is the monthly or annual invoice for your policy.
+Your hurricane insurance deductible can be easily located on your policy’s declaration page, which is a summary of your policy coverages and premiums.

 Do I need a hurricane deductible?

-Almost every state on the Atlantic coast allows insurers to charge special deductibles for hurricane damage, but depending on your insurer and the state you live in, you may have the option to pay higher premiums in exchange for a lower, fixed-price deductible.
+Insurance companies in almost every state on the Atlantic and Gulf Coast have special deductibles for hurricane damage, but depending on your insurer and the state you live in, you may have the option to pay higher premiums in exchange for a lower, fixed-price deductible.

 The event that triggers the hurricane deductible varies by state and insurance company, but companies typically wait for an official hurricane ruling from the National Weather Service.
 Otherwise known as a deductible trigger, the deciding factor could be one of the below circumstances: